 The placement of a family member or loved one in a nursing home is one of the hardest decisions we will ever make.
 Discovering that your loved one’s caregivers have taken advantage of them can be financially and emotionally devastating.
 Outright theft and exploitation can take place within long-term care facilities.
-If nursing homes are not diligent regarding their hiring process, it can have damaging outcomes due to lax application of appropriate care standards.
+If nursing homes are not diligent regarding their hiring process, it can have damaging outcomes due to the lax application of appropriate care standards.
 Nursing home staff can be in a position to take valuable possessions or access resident financial accounts.
 When that happens, not only may criminal charges be brought against the offender, but the home itself may be held accountable for the crimes that were allowed to occur at the facility.

 Some of the more common forms of nursing home financial exploitation are: